LocalGov Drupal will remain open source and free for anyone to download and use.

 - Start to help out when you can, that could be building new functionality, testing, or sharing your new user research.

-Subscribers pay a fee to Open Digital Cooperative to help keep the project running and pay for product development.
+Subscribers pay a fee to Open Digital Cooperative to help keep the project running and pay for product development and technical support.

 Fees are based on the size and budget of each council.